sanketkheni01/rn-size/README.md

 ### I am stuck on bundling?

 Just wait. it may take some time to bundle .aab file. or use -l flag to log output.

+### What about ios?

+Open for pull request if you want to add support for ios.